^

 Food sources of beta-carotene:

-Each week, consume a large amount of dark green and orange vegetables and fruits (papaya, mango) to make up for your vitamin A needs and take advantage of the potential properties of the antioxidant.
+Eat plenty of dark green and orange vegetables and fruits (papaya, mango) each week to meet your vitamin A needs and take advantage of its potential antioxidant properties.

 B12